c-susan/han462-flask-app/README.md

 # han462-flask-app
-This is a simple Flask app for HAN 462
+This is a very simple simple Flask app using Python and HTML.